HenkWillcock/SWEN301ArchitectureProject/ProjectChange.md

 ## 2 Simplifying 'Movement' Class

-Out of the proposed changes to ChessMaster, the best in my opionion is the first option of simplifying the `Movement` class.
+Out of the proposed changes to ChessMaster, the best in my opinion is the first option of simplifying the `Movement` class.
 There are pros and cons of the others but I think the `Movement` class is so complex that reducing its complexity will be very valueable to the developers of ChessMaster.
 I also don't think this change will be too difficult to implement.

 ### 2.1 Planning